dfelinto/blender-manual/3d_interaction/navigating/3d_view_options.rst

          Creates a colored grid for testing UV mappings

 :guilabel:`Opacity`
    This slider controls the transparency of the background image (from **0.0** - fully opaque - to **1.0** - fully transparent).
 :guilabel:`Size`
    Controls the size, or scale, of the picture in the 3D view (in Blender units).
    This is a scalar value so that width and height of the background image are each multiplied by the value to determine the size at which the background image is displayed.
-If one wishes to change the proportions of the image, it must be done in an impage processing program, such as GIMP.
+   If one wishes to change the proportions of the image, it must be done in an impage processing program, such as GIMP.:guilabel:`X Offset`, :guilabel:`Y Offset`
-:guilabel:`X Offset`\ , :guilabel:`Y Offset`

    The horizontal and vertical offset of the background image in the view (by default, it is centered on the origin), in Blender units.

 .. admonition:: Use Lo-Res Proxy